 The Exams Office is responsible for scheduling and administering mid-year and final exams in December and April.
 Information and resources related to deferred exams, mid-year and final exam request procedures, scheduling, accommodation guidelines, and accommodated facilities for exams at Queen's University.

-- We do not administer online exams, e.g. using any remote proctoring platforms, or requiring use of a personal computer or website as a notes source
+- We do not administer online exams, e.g: using any online platforms (Examity, Proctortrack, onQ, etc.) or requiring use of a personal computer or website as a notes source

 The Exams Office gathers all undergraduate mid-year (December) and final (April) exam requests through an online form.
 Upon submission, exam request details are echoed back in an email to the person who entered the request and a copy is sent to the department administrator.
 Please save these emails as your request record.
 Once the timetable is final, course reports are sent to the instructors summarizing individual exam requirements and the exam schedule.